Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Keldon Mode

-- By default, the interface will look similar to the [Board Game Arena](https://en.boardgamearena.com/) implementation of the game.
-In this mode, all of the hands are grouped together in rows.
+- By default, the interface will group all of the hands together in rows.
 - In Keldon mode, the hands are distributed around the table, similar to how it would look if you were playing a card game in real-life.
+- (This is named after [Keldon Jones](http://www.keldon.net/), since he is the person who originally created this mode and the UI more generally.)

 #### Color-Blind Mode